2022 U.S. Figure Skating Championships: Four Continents Championships

 The 2022 Four Continents Championships were held from January 18–23 in Tallinn, Estonia.
-Teams will be selected using the Athlete Selection criteria.
+Teams were selected using the Athlete Selection criteria.
 The women's team was named on January 8, 2022.

 Olympic Games

 The 2022 Winter Olympics were held from February 4–20 in Beijing, China.
 Teams were selected using the Athlete Selection criteria.
 The women's team was announced on January 8, 2022.

 World Junior Championships

 Commonly referred to as "Junior Worlds", the 2022 World Junior Championships were held from April 13–17, 2022 in Tallinn, Estonia.
 Teams were selected using the Athlete Selection criteria.
 The full team was named on February 3, 2022.

 World Championships

 The 2022 World Championships were held from March 21–27 in Montpellier, France.
 Teams were selected using the Athlete Selection criteria.
 The women's team was named on January 8, 2022.